 We recently had a customer contact us with an interesting use case – backing up Microsoft SQL Server to shared storage by using iSCSI.
-Most SoftNAS customers use NFS and CIFS in the cloud, and it has been less common to see iSCSI used on EC2, so this caught my attention.
+Most SoftNAS customers use NFS and CIFS in the cloud, and it has been less common to see iSCSI used on AWS EC2, so this caught my attention.

 The Problem: SQL Server Backups in the cloud